Understanding Webhooks: The Basics

 Using webhooks, you can now send real-time engagement and delivery status updates for emails.
 Without having to create custom plugins, this API makes it simple to get immediate notifications.
 Webhook provides details about email delivery events regardless of the language in which it is written.
 To begin using this feature you can use an Email Tracking API such as MailSlurp.

-Testing webhooks can be tricky but luckily MailSlurp provides free a webhook testing service.
+Testing webhooks can be tricky but luckily MailSlurp provides a complimentary webhook testing service.